|

 One question that came up in a discussion of this topic is whether an ethnic list should have one primary ethnic category for Muslim, with various segments as sub-groups.
 One obvious additional Muslim community in South Africa is the Cape Malay.

-It appears from what I have seen so far that the Indian Muslims should be considered a separate ethnic entity from the Cape Malay Muslims.
+It appears from what I have seen that the Indian Muslims should be considered a separate ethnic entity from the Cape Malay Muslims.
 I am not clear on the status of the few Black African Muslim.
 I would surmise from what I do know that they would still be counted with their Zulu or other ethnicity.
 Some from Mozambique would be of other ethnicities.

 Additionally, as a basic taxonomic database approach, however, it does not seem that the term "Muslim" designates an appropriate primary ethnic category.
 The other ethnic characteristics seem to define the separate ethnic communities here.